 If the approval authority is not satisfied with the data quality check and validation results of a PEMS test conducted in accordance with Annex 4, the approval authority may consider the test to be invalid.
 In such case, the test data and the reasons for invalidating the test shall be recorded by the approval authority.

 The manufacturer shall demonstrate to the approval authority that the chosen vehicle, driving patterns, conditions and payloads are representative of the PEMS test family.
-The ambient conditions and payload requirements, as specified in paragraph 8.1. and paragraph 8.3.1. repectively, shall be used ex-ante to determine whether the conditions are acceptable for RDE testing.
+The ambient conditions and payload requirements, as specified in paragraph 8.1. and paragraph 8.3.1. respectively, shall be used ex-ante to determine whether the conditions are acceptable for RDE testing.

 The approval authority shall propose a test trip in urban, rural and motorway/expressway operation meeting the requirements of paragraph 9.2.
 If applicable, for the purpose of trip design, the urban, rural and motorway/expressway parts shall be selected based on a topographic map.